-The Most Iconic Restaurant in Every State (and DC) If you want to find the oldest restaurant in a state, that's easy -- we already did the research.
-If you want to determine the most iconic restaurant in a state, that's more difficult, mostly because it requires looking up what the hell iconic means in the dictionary.
-Luckily, after tons of research, awkward cold calls, and several cross country trips, we can name the most iconic restaurant in each state.
+If you want to find the oldest restaurant in a state, that's easy -- we already did the research.
+If you want to determine the most iconic restaurant in a state, that's more difficult, mostly because it requires looking up what the hell "iconic" means in the dictionary.
+Luckily, after tons of research, awkward cold calls, and several cross-country trips, we can name the most iconic restaurant in each state.
 To qualify for this list, a place had to have been around for 30+ years (all have been in business since at least 1980) and still be a crowd favorite.
 And while some of these restaurants may not have the best food or be tourist-free, they're all famous.
 So, without further ado, here is our list.
 Hopefully, they've all got T-shirts.
-More Stuff You Will Like

 Alabama's place in the great lexicon of barbecue rests squarely on the shoulders of one man: Big Bob Gibson.
 While other BBQ regions were dancing with brisket and ribs and pork, in 1925, Gibson started smoking chicken in a hand-dug pit in his backyard and serving folks on a picnic table.
 (He also served pork, but that's such a side note to the chicken here.)
 In addition to making chicken the star -- rather than the weird, dry BBQ’d poultry coated in a congealed sauce that's served at every company picnic ever -- Gibson rolled out his now-famous, peppery mayo-cider vinegar-lemon white sauce that’s synonymous with "Alabama barbecue."
 North Alabama fervor means the family has relocated its physical space a number of times over the years -- the current OG was opened in the '80s with a second location in the '90s -- but the chicken is still smoky and juicy with crispy skin.
 And the white sauce is still damn amazing.

-In a former funeral parlor built in downtown Anchorage in the 1920s sits the oldest steakhouse in Alaska (“home of the 4" thick Filet Mignon!").
-At this point, it seems somewhat hilarious that the style was originally intended to "look like a Parisian sidewalk cafe," but no one is laughing at their very legit steaks (the signature is that 14oz Filet, though we like the rib eye), and, of course, Alaskan king crab legs.
-The Alaskans we talked to tell us the place has been a birthday dinner tradition for AGES, though the best (read: most affordable) move is to go during lunch for their "chorasco" tenderloin tips for $14.
+In a former funeral parlor built in Downtown Anchorage in the 1920s sits the oldest steakhouse in Alaska ("Home of the 4" thick Filet Mignon!").
+At this point, it seems somewhat hilarious that the style was originally intended to "look like a Parisian sidewalk cafe," but no one is laughing at the very legit steaks (the signature is that 14oz filet, though we like the rib-eye), and, of course, Alaskan king crab legs.
+The Alaskans we talked to told us the place has been a birthday dinner tradition for AGES, though the best (read: most affordable) move is to go during lunch for the "chorasco" tenderloin tips for $14.

-Sure, there's more than one El Charro now, but the original downtown location is the most iconic in the state.
-And their enduring popularity is no fluke -- people can't seem to get enough of their legendary carne seca, marinated Angus beef you can stuff inside tacos and enchiladas.
+Sure, there's more than one El Charro now, but the original Downtown location is the most iconic in the state.
+And its enduring popularity is no fluke -- people can't seem to get enough of the legendary carne seca, marinated Angus beef you can stuff inside tacos and enchiladas.
 They dry it themselves, of course.
-Sit on their patio on those cool desert nights with a house margarita, and you're made in the shade.
+Sit on the patio on those cool desert nights with a house margarita, and you're made in the shade.
 You can also sit out there during the day, if you want to literally be in the shade.

 With respect to the Tadich Grill in SF and Musso & Frank's in Hollywood, our choice is this legendary spot in Bayview.
-Anyone who has spent time playing soccer on Silver Ave or driving down Bayshore Boulevard or just living around SF knows the Old Clam House's iconic sign and that giant clam sitting on the side of the roof and the fact that it's the oldest restaurant in the same location in SF (again, apologies to Tadich).
-But more people should know about their incredible clam bake cioppino and the amazing kettle bread they bring out with hot clam juice and their own "Milwaukee steam beer," which our SF-based editor swears by.
+Anyone who has spent time playing soccer on Silver Ave or driving down Bayshore Blvd or just living around SF knows the Old Clam House's iconic sign and that giant clam sitting on the side of the roof and the fact that it's the oldest restaurant in the same location in SF (again, apologies to Tadich).
+But more people should know about the incredible clam bake cioppino and the amazing kettle bread that's brought out with hot clam juice and the restaurant's own "Milwaukee steam beer," which our SF-based editor swears by.

 The Colorado dining scene has come a long way since the Buckhorn Exchange opened.
 There's practically a brewery and a buzzed-about restaurant on every street corner in Denver these days.
 But the Buckhorn Exchange is a glimpse into what Colorado restaurants used to be famous for -- giant portions of steak that will feed you, your friends, and your friends' friends.
 Beyond the steak, there's also the opportunity to eat practically every animal that was on Noah's ark.
 And eating here puts you in good company, as Teddy Roosevelt and Eisenhower both dined here.